nextrequest/configs/README.md

 ## Updating release version

 1. Create a new branch
 2. cd into the correct package you want to update.
-For example `configs/packages/typescript-config` then run the lerna version command.
+For example `configs/packages/typescript-config` then run the lerna publish command.

 ref: https://lerna.js.org/docs/features/version-and-publish

 ```
-npx lerna version
+npx lerna publish
 ```

 3. Make sure the new version is pushed into the new branch